asianmathematics/asianmathematics.github.io/IDA Game.md

 * **HP**: Unit’s health.
 Reaching 0 has a small chance of losing that duplicate.
 Battalion HP is equal to 1/10th Unit HP times number of units, once Battalion HP drops by 1/10th Unit HP, number of units decrease.
 * **Attack**: Amount of damage dealt to enemy from an attack.
 * **Defense**: Amount of damage reduced from attacks.
-Can reduce up to 90% of the damage..
+Can reduce up to 90% of the damage.
-* **Lethality**: Bonus damage from criticals.
-Only in Squad mode.
 * **Accuracy**: Increase chance to hit an attack.
 Minimum chance to hit of 15%.
 Only in Squad mode.
 * **Evasion**: Decrease chance to get attacked.
 Only in Squad mode.
-* **Crit**: Increase critical and debuff chance.
+* **Focus**: Increase critical and debuff chance.
 Multiple criticals can stack.
 Only in Squad mode.
 * **Resist**: Decrease critical and debuff chance.
 Only in Squad mode.
 * **Speed**: Increases turn frequency.
 More units a Battalion has, the lower its speed.
 * **Presence**: Increases chance to get targeted, and adds onto crit and resist for debuff calculations.